JorgeF123/SimpleBlockchain/README.md

    - Each block's `previousHash` matches the previous block's hash
    - Each block has been properly mined (hash meets difficulty requirement)

+5. **Transaction System**: Transactions are stored in blocks as JSON strings:
+   - `CREATE_PET`: Records pet creation with owner address and pet name
+   - `TRADE_PET`: Records ownership transfer between addresses
+   - Transaction history can be queried via API endpoints

+6. **Data Persistence**:
+   - Blockchain and pet registry are automatically saved to JSON files
+   - Data persists across application restarts
+   - Files are created automatically on first save

 ## Example Output

 When running `ChainHub.java`, you'll see the blockchain serialized as JSON: